 Cybercrime is an extremely lucrative business, and it is showing no sign of slowing down.
 In fact, over the past 10 years, these criminals have created more sophisticated ways to capitalize on those who use the internet, and the odds are slim that they would get caught.

 If you still don’t fully understand the concept of cybercrime and the tools used, it can be further explained with the following examples:

 - The ‘I Love You’ Worm: This cybercrime caused an estimated $15 billion in damage, and it was released in 2000.
-This worm was transferred to a computer after users opened an email with the subject line, “I love you,” and then downloaded an attachment,and then spread like a virus does.
+This worm was transferred to a computer after users opened an email with the subject line, “I love you,” and then downloaded an attachment, and then spread as a virus does.
 This attachment turned out to be a virus that affected individuals, companies, and even government agencies.

 - The MyDoom Worm: This cybercrime caused approximately $38 billion in damage, and it was released in 2004.
 This worm delivered spam to email addresses around the world, and it slowed internet access around the globe by about 10 percent, and in some cases, access to some websites was reduced by about 50 percent.

 - The Conficker Worm: This worm took the internet by storm in 2008, and it caused just over $9.1 billion in damage.
 This worm took the damage caused by the “I Love You” worm and the MyDoom worm by first downloading, and then installing, malware, which gave the criminals remote access to the computers of the victims.